 During the operation of UAVs using the 3GPP network access, the network needs to ensure that the UAVs can access the network smoothly and timely.
-And UAV flight mission need to be ensured for the real-time performance and stability of flight control link to guarantee the continuity of the flight.
+UAV flight mission need to be ensured for the real-time performance and stability of flight control link to guarantee the continuity of the flight.

-5G network can provide wide-area, high-quality and secure connectivity that can enable cost-efficient drone operations beyond visual line-of-sight (BVLOS) range.
+5G network can provide wide-area, high-quality and secure connectivity that can enable cost-efficient UAV operations beyond visual line-of-sight (BVLOS) range.
 In some industrial UAV scenarios, the UAV would be provided pre-scheduled flight plan for autonomous flying.
-When UAV uses 3GPP network as the access type, the UTM/drone operator may need to acknowledge the network status for flight path scheduling with the help of 3GPP network .
+When UAV uses 3GPP network as the access type, the UTM/UAV operator may need to acknowledge the network status for flight path scheduling with the help of 3GPP network .5G system can assist the UTM and drone operator with providing alternative flight path based on the supported QoS in specific area or reconfigure network resources to achieve the needed QoS.

 5.2.2 Pre-conditions

-In the logistics company, UAV A and UAV B are both individual terminals for express delivery and subscribe the communication service from 5G network.
+Pipeline company uses UAV A and logistics company uses UAV B. UAV A and UAV B are both individual terminals that subscribe to the communication service from 5G network.

 Operator A provides 5G network coverage and communication services for remote commands and control (C2) communication between UAV and UAV control platform .

-The UTM has good cooperation with Operator A to have UAV-related information which is fetched from 5G network.
+The UTM has good cooperation with Operator A to have UAV-related information which is fetched from the 5G network.

 5.2.3 Service Flows